lshtm-gigs/gigs/README.md

-Produced as part of the Guidance for International Growth Standards project, gigs provides a single, simple interface for working with the WHO Child Growth Standards and outputs from the INTERGROWTH-21<sup>st</sup> project.
-You will find functions for converting from anthropometric measures (e.g. weight or length) to z-scores and percentiles, and the inverse.
+Produced as part of the Guidance for International Growth Standards project, gigs provides a single, simple interface for working with the WHO Child Growth standards and outputs from the INTERGROWTH-21<sup>st</sup> project.
+You will find functions for converting from anthropometric measures (e.g. weight or length) to z-scores and centiles, and the inverse.
 Also included are functions for classifying newborn and infant growth according to literature-based cut-offs.

 ## Installation